 London Places

 We travel to places of interest in London, usually by train and tube.
 Tickets usually cover the cost of entry and a guide, if applicable; so transport and refreshments are extra.
+Full instructions are sent out before each visit.
+If there is anything of which we should be aware that might impact your enjoyment, please let us know.
+If you are new to the group we can introduce you to other LALG members.

-We welcome ideas for other places to visit.
-If you would like to be kept informed of visits, please contact Elaine F or Tony K on 01462 735642; london_places@lalg.org.uk
+If you would like to be kept informed of visits, please contact Elaine F or Tony K at london_places@lalg.org.uk

 Contact Details